-If it’s not clear whether you need an AFSL or which authorisations are appropriate for your business, we will suggest you receive formal legal advice from our legal division (which gives you protection in the event of ASIC scrutiny).
+If it’s unclear clear whether you need an AFSL, or which authorisations are appropriate for your business, we suggest you obtain formal legal advice from our legal division (which gives you protection in the event of ASIC scrutiny).
 There are serious penalties and repercussions for operating without an AFSL or without the correct authorisations.

 If you would like to obtain further information or assistance regarding an AFSL for your firm, please contact Sophie Grace directly.